-"Israelis and Palestinians: The Burdens of the Past, the Shape of the Future" a lecture by Professor Dror Ze'evi, September 21, 2004
+"Israelis and Palestinians: The Burdens of the Past, the Shape of the Future," a lecture by Professor Dror Ze'evi, September 21, 2004

-"The Two Faces of Wahhabism: the Struggle Between Radical and Conservative Visions of Islam" a lecture by Professor Nimrod Hurwitz, Professor of Middle Eastern Studies at Ben Gurion University and Research Fellow at Harvard Law School's Islamic Legal Studies Program.
-October 20, 2004
+"The Two Faces of Wahhabism: the Struggle Between Radical and Conservative Visions of Islam," a lecture by Nimrod Hurwitz, professor of Middle Eastern studies at Ben Gurion University and research fellow at Harvard Law School's Islamic Legal Studies Program, October 20, 2004

 Special Event: a visit with Sari Nusseibeh

-Dr. Nusseibeh has gained considerable attention with his public criticisms of the direction of the current Intifada and his call for both sides to make difficult compromises in the pursuit of peace.
+Nusseibeh has gained considerable attention with his public criticisms of the direction of the current intifada and his call for both sides to make difficult compromises in the pursuit of peace.
 He has played a high-profile role as a leading Palestinian moderate, participating in countless meetings with Israeli peace activists.
-In openly calling for an end to the attacks on Israeli civilians, he has been showered with condemnations by Fatah leaders and the Palestinain Authority, even as he has been described as "the pretty face of terrorism" by the (now former) Israeli Public Security Minister Uzi Landau, who ordered his offices closed at the university alleging they served as PA offices.
-Shimon Peres has called him a "courageous and trustworthy interlocutor" and he has increasingly been viewed as among the most important Palestinian voices speaking out in support of peace.
-A Palestinian member of the group now engaged with Dror Ze'evi, (Jacob Perlow Middle East Scholar-in-Residence) and others in 'second-tier' talks, we are truly privileged to have Dr. Nusseibeh on our campus.
+In openly calling for an end to the attacks on Israeli civilians, he has been showered with condemnations by Fatah leaders and the Palestinain Authority, even as he has been described as "the pretty face of terrorism" by the (now former) Israeli Public Security Minister Uzi Landau, who ordered Nusseibeh's offices closed at the university, alleging they served as Palestinian Authority offices.
+Shimon Peres has called him a "courageous and trustworthy interlocutor," and he has increasingly been viewed as among the most important Palestinian voices speaking out in support of peace.
+He is a Palestinian member of the group now engaged with Dror Ze'evi, (Jacob Perlow Middle East Scholar-in-Residence) and others in "second-tier" talks.
+We are truly privileged to have Nusseibeh on our campus.

-Dr. Nusseibeh will be offering a lecture open to the public on Wednesday, November 10th at 8:00 pm in Gannett Auditorium, on the subject of the prospects for peace between Israelis and Palestinians.
+Nusseibeh will be offering a lecture open to the public on Wednesday, November 10 at 8 p.m. in Gannett Auditorium on the subject of the prospects for peace between Israelis and Palestinians.
 A number of other events have been planned for Skidmore students and faculty.